SilverHalf/temple-of-febe/unit/phasing/seq7.md

 <img class="divider">

 ## Description
 The final sequence of phase 3.
-Nothing mechanically difficult, outside of phasing with the correct timings.
+There is nothing mechanically difficult here, but the added challenge of potentially having to hold damage to phase at the right moment should not be underestimated.

 ## Normal Sequence
 1. After dodging <img class="inline empowered_add"> [Despair], stack on the boss for the green.